Part ofClaude AI Features: Everything It Can Do (2026)

 | System app actions | Draft messages and emails, create events, set alarms | Deepest on Android (see below) |

 Voice deserves a word of caution.
-It works — you tap the voice button, speak, and Claude answers aloud in one of five voices (Buttery, Airy, Mellow, Glassy, and Rounded) — and it's handy for hands-free use in the car or kitchen.
+It works — you tap the voice button, speak, and Claude answers aloud in one of five selectable custom voices (Buttery, Airy, Mellow, Glassy, and Rounded) — and it's handy for hands-free use in the car or kitchen.
 Anthropic documents the full setup in its official voice mode guide.
 But it's the least mature feature here; if fluid voice is your primary interface, temper expectations.

 iOS vs Android: what differs